Secaucus, New Jersey: Local government

 Secaucus is governed under the Town form of New Jersey municipal government.
 The town is one of nine municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and a Town Council made up of six council members elected from three wards.
 The Mayor is elected at-large directly by the voters.
-The Town Council is comprised of six members elected to serve four-year terms on a staggered basis, with three seats up at the same time as the mayor and three seats the following year, followed by two years with no elections.
+The Town Council includes six members elected to serve four-year terms on a staggered basis, with three seats up at the same time as the mayor and three seats the following year, followed by two years with no elections.

 As of 2022, the Mayor of Secaucus is Independent Michael Gonnelli, whose term of office ends December 31, 2025.
 Members of the Town Council are James J. Clancy Sr. (I, 2022; Ward 2), Robert V. Constantino (I, 2025; Ward 1), Mark Dehnert (I, 2025; Ward 2), John Gerbasio (I, 2022; Ward 1), William McKeever (I, 2025; Ward 3) and Orietta Turci-Tringali (I, 2022; Ward 3).

 Orietta Tringali was chosen in January 2018 to fill the Ward 3 seat expiring in December 2018 that had been held by Susan Pirro until she resigned from office.
 On June 9, 2018, the Office of Emergency Management Building was dedicated to Pirro, who died on March 18, 2018.

 In October 2016, Gary Jeffas resigned from office to fill the position as Town Administrator; his Ward 1 seat expiring in December 2018 was filled by John Gerbasio, who served on an interim basis until the November 2017 election, when he was chosen to serve the balance of the term of office.

 Richard Steffens was chosen unanimously by the council in August 2009 to step in as mayor to finish the term of Dennis Elwell who resigned amid corruption charges on July 28, 2009, and was later convicted.
 Michael Gonnelli then won a full four-year term in November 2009 and was re-elected for another four years in 2013.

 In 2018, the town had an average property tax bill of $6,258, the lowest in the county, compared to an average bill of $7,762 in Hudson County and $8,767 statewide.

-Fire Department
+Fire department

 Secaucus is served around the clock by five volunteer fire companies that make up the Secaucus Fire Department, with a combined fire apparatus fleet of four Engines, two Ladders, one Rescue, one squad/brush unit, and one fireboat, operating out of five fire stations located throughout the town.

 Federal, state and county representation

-Secaucus is located in the 9th Congressional District and is part of New Jersey's 32nd state legislative district.
+Secaucus is located in the 9th Congressional District and is part of New Jersey's 33rd state legislative district.

-Parts of the town are in Hudson County's 8th and 9th freeholder districts.